Nicolás Freire

-Nicolás Omar Freire (born 18 February 1994) is an Argentine professional footballer who plays as a centre-back for Liga MX club UNAM.
+Nicolás Omar Freire Gomez (born 18 February 1994) is an Argentine professional footballer who plays as a centre-back for Independiente, on loan from Liga MX side UNAM.

 Career

 Freire is a youth exponent from CAI and Argentinos Juniors.
-He joined the Argentinos first-team in July 2012, making his debut during the 2012–2013 season.
+He joined the Argentinos first-team in July 2012, making his debut during the 2012–13 season.

 In 2017, Freire left Argentinos to join Uruguayan Segunda División side Torque.
 He was immediately loaned out to PEC Zwolle of the Eredivisie.

 On 26 June 2018 Freire was loaned to Palmeiras for a one-year deal.

+Freire joined Major League Soccer club Inter Miami on a season-long loan on 23 January 2024.
+On 18 May he suffered a season-ending anterior cruciate ligament (ACL) injury.

+On 1 January 2025, Freire would come back to Argentina joining Independiente for a season-long loan.

+Personal life

+Born in Argentina, Freire is of Spanish descent and holds dual citizenship.